Chipstone, Longridge, and NC Earthenware Collection Images [SEARCH]

 Colonial Williamsburg Foundation Collections Online provides several thousand images from their collections of decorative and folk arts.

-Denver Public Library's Western History/Genealogy Digital Collection contains over 80,000 images of early Colorado.
+Denver Public Library's Western History/Genealogy Department Digital Collection provides images of early Colorado.

 Digital Archive of American Architecture, by Prof. Jeffrey Howe of Boston College, contains 1,500 images of American architecture (17th-20th century buildings).